I Agapi Mas

-I agapi mas (Greek: Η αγάπη μας; Our love) is a studio album by popular Greek singer Marinella.
+I agapi mas (Greek: Η αγάπη μας; Our love) is a studio album by Greek singer Marinella.
 It was released on 26 February 1985 by PolyGram Records in Greece and it went gold selling over 50,000 units.
 The original release was in stereo on vinyl and cassette, under the label of Philips Records.
 In 1991, the album was re-issued with new artwork and in 1993 was released on CD with two bonus tracks by PolyGram Records.